 2.1 Missing appointments for some children may be an indicator that they are at an increased risk of neglect and or abuse.
-There may be many innocent reasons why children miss appointments but numerous studies have shown that missing healthcare appointments is a feature in many Serious Case Reviews, including those into child deaths (DfE 2016).
+There may be many innocent reasons why children miss appointments but numerous studies have shown that missing healthcare appointments is a feature in many Serious Case Reviews, including those into child deaths.
+Neglect cases typically include poor dental hygiene and untreated dental caries, incomplete vaccinations due to missed routine healthcare appointments, poor school attendance and developmental delays due to lack of stimulation (RiP 2019).